backdrop-contrib/prod_check/README.txt

 Hidden link
 ===========
-Production check adds some 'hidden links' to the site where you can check the APC, Memcache and DB status of your site.
+Production check adds some 'hidden links' to the site where you can check the APC/OPcache, Memcache and DB status of your site.
 These pages can be found on:
-  /admin/reports/status/apc
+  /admin/reports/status/apc-opc
   /admin/reports/status/memcache
   /admin/reports/status/database